ls2716/Pufferfish_DLoM_2024/README.md

     full_rank_net.hidden_layers[i].bias.data[:]
 ```

-- train_full_rank.py contains the training of vanilla network
+- train_full_rank.py contains the training of the full rank network
 - train_low_rank.py implements the Pufferfish training with hybrid networks and vanilla warm-up

-Because of the high number of hyperparameters, I have not done any experiments with the above files - they just show that I have done the work to implement main part of the algorithm.
+Because of the high number of hyperparameters, I have not done any experiments with the above files - they just show that I have done the work to implement the algorithm.

 - train_full_DDP.py implements DataDistributedParallel training of a full rank network
 - train_low_DDP.py implements DataDistributedParallel training of a low rank network

-Using above scripts, I have analysed whether Pufferfish indeed leads to time savings and what is the order of the loss due to direct training of a low rank network.
+Using above scripts, I have tested whether Pufferfish indeed leads to time savings and what is the order of the loss due to direct training of a low rank network.
 A few results from experimentation with those scripts will be described in the following sections.

 - data folder is for data (empty in this repo)
 - models folder holds models (empty in this repo)